iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="historyupdate"></a>
 # **HistoryUpdate**
-> HistoryUpdateResponseMessage HistoryUpdate (HistoryUpdateRequestMessage? historyUpdateRequestMessage = null)
+> HistoryUpdateResponse HistoryUpdate (HistoryUpdateRequest? historyUpdateRequest = null)